 Seronera Wildlife Lodge: Our full report

 Built around an enormous kopje, or rocky outcrop, Seronera Wildlife Lodge is in the heart of the Serengeti and on the annual wildebeest migration route.
-It’s a mid-range international- style hotel, which has a really central location for exploring Seronera –- it’s only two minutes from the take-off point for hot-air balloon trips and five minutes from the airstrip for flights.
+Opened in 1960, it's a mid-range international- style hotel, which has a really central location for exploring Seronera –- it's only two minutes from the takeoff point for hot-air balloon trips and five minutes from the airstrip for flights.

-The main facilities of the Seronera Wildlife Llodge include a large and bright restaurant dotted with tables and chairs, where buffet meals are served.
-There’s a small outside area where you can eat during the evening –- but in the daytime they insist everyone eats inside, as they have had a problem with mongooses stealing guest’s’ food!
-There is also a lounge area with comfortable brown leather sofas set around low coffee tables which are filled with Maasai artifacts artefacts.
+The main facilities of the Seronera Wildlife Lodge include a large and bright restaurant dotted with tables and chairs, where buffet meals are served.
+There's a small outside area where you can eat during the evening –- but in the daytime they insist everyone eats inside, as they have had a problem with mongooses stealing guest's' food!
+There is also a lounge area with comfortable brown leather sofas set around low coffee tables, which are filled with Maasai artifacts.
 Vast natural rock with painted with imitation rock art forms part of the walls, of these rooms and even the stairs leading between them.
-This resultings in a natural, cool and rustic look with lots of character.
-A bar in one corner of the lounge continues into an outside bar which runs along the pool area.
+This results in a natural, cool and rustic look with lots of character.
+A bar in one corner of the lounge continues into an outside bar, which runs along the pool area.

 The Seronera Wildlife Lodge also has a stunning swimming pool carved out of the rock of a kopje, with an attractive water feature looking out over the Serengeti plains.
-It’s a lovely spot to relax and enjoy the view and sunsets – and is also a favourite spot for families of rock hyrax to sunbathe!
-On our last visit in May 2011 the lodge was in the process of refurbishing the spa, shop and internet café, so these weren’t ready to use, but they had just completed a state-of-the-art gym, which was very well equipped.
+It's a lovely spot to relax and enjoy the view and sunsets – and is also a favourite spot for families of rock hyrax to sunbathe!
+When we visited in May 2011 the lodge was in the process of refurbishing the spa, shop and internet café, so these weren't ready to use, but they had just completed a state-of-the-art gym, which was very well equipped.
 When we visited again in July 2013, the spa, café and shop were still incomplete, and the gym had not yet opened.

 Another recent addition is a viewing platform, which is essentially a large area of raised decking, affording 360-degree views over the surrounding plains.

-The 75 bedrooms at Seronera Wildlife Lodge are set around a courtyard, in a two-storey terraced row.
+The 78 bedrooms at Seronera Wildlife Lodge are set around a courtyard, in a two-storey terraced row.
 Each is quite comfortable, if not overly spacious, and decorated with lots of dark natural wood and terracotta colours.
 Each of the rooms has a small yet functional en-suite bathroom with toilet and hot-and-cold shower.
 There are no temperature controls in the rooms, but large sliding windows open up to allow the breeze to flow through.
-In May 2011, we were told that they were just about to install tea-and coffee-making facilities, hairdryers and safes in each room.
+There are also tea-and coffee-making facilities, hairdryers and safes in each room.

 The Seronera area is at the very heart of the Serengeti National Park; it has excellent populations of permanent wildlife, but also relatively high densities of visitors all year.
 The great wildebeest migration passes through here around April - June, substantially increasing the densities of both game animals and visitors.
 It is possible to arrange hot air balloon flights from here too.